FilipeSsant/whatsinear/README.md

 # What's In Ear By Filipe Santos

-Using Next JS, TypeScript and Next Auth.
+App using Next JS, TypeScript and Next Auth.

 ## See the Web App Here